Ricky Knight

-Patrick Frary (born 24 December 1953) is an English professional wrestling trainer, promoter, owner, and former professional wrestler, better known by his ring name "Rowdy" Ricky Knight.
+Patrick David Frary (born 24 December 1953) is an English professional wrestling trainer, promoter, owner, and former professional wrestler, better known by his ring name "Rowdy" Ricky Knight.
 He is the owner of the World Association of Wrestling promotion in Norwich.

 Professional wrestling career

 Knight was working as a bouncer when he first met professional wrestler Jimmy Ocean.
 Ocean trained Knight, and the duo formed a tag team.
 Throughout the 1990s, they teamed together as The Superflys on the British circuit.
 The team was managed by Knight's wife Sweet Saraya.
+The trio appeared on Reslo, Orig Williams' Welsh-language wrestling programme on S4C.
 The Superflys wrestled in All Star Wrestling, holding the British Open Tag Team Championship four times together.
+Their final title reign ended in 1998 when Knight and Ocean fell out (kayfabe) and Ocean beat Knight in a singles match for the title then chose the Canary Kid as his partner.
+Three years later in 2001, Knight won the TWA version of the title with son Roy as the New Superflies.

 Knight, Sweet Saraya, and Jimmy Ocean formed the World Association of Wrestling in 1994 in Norwich.
 Ocean left the business one year later.
 The promotion also included a wrestling school, The WAW Academy, which trained Roy Knight and The UK Pitbulls.
 The WAW Academy is Europe's longest running wrestling school.
 As a member of the roster, Knight has held the WAW World Heavyweight Championship one time.
 He also held the WAW Tag Team Championship with Ocean.